Breck Associates home > Hot Springs around Breckenridge

 Cottonwood Hot Springs

-Located on Cottonwood Pass Road, this is a small hot springs area with a changing room and four small pools and one larger one.
-The setting is in an open meadow and not very far from the town of Buena Vista.
+Located on Cottonwood Pass Road, this is a small hot springs area with a changing room, four small pools and one larger one.
+The setting is in an open meadow and near the town of Buena Vista.

 Salida's Hot Springs Pool